Ray-RuiPan/Ray-RuiPan.github.io/index.md

 ## About Me

-I am undergrad student at Xidian University, focusing on efficient AI accelerator/system/algorithm.
+I am an undergrad student at Xidian University, focusing on efficient AI accelerator/system/algorithm.

 <!--
 ## Research Interests